JaydeYue/RandomIonicServer/README.md

 [Front end repo link](https://github.com/JaydeYue/RandomIonicFrontEnd)

 ## Currently have
-Getting median of prime numbers before a positive N.
+Getting median of prime numbers before or equal to a positive N.

 # Setup